-- The zone, Section number, and street where debris removal operations were conducted and/or completed. - The total number of personnel engaged in debris management and position or activity - · Daily and aggregated man-hours - Then number of loaders and debris hauling vehicles in operation - · Hours of use of trucks and equipment - The daily and aggregate volumes of debris, by type, removed and processed - The number, name and location of each debris management site in operation to include numbers and types of reduction equipment in use - Mulching machines in operation - The percent completion of the project - The estimated completion date - Any inspections conducted by federal, state or local government agencies - Any testing performed and/or test results - · Quality control phases implemented, as applicable - Any corrective actions implemented - Any damage to private property caused by contractor operations - Any reports of damage or claims made by citizens - Other information as may be required to fully and completely describe the contractor's daily operations - A weekly summary of the information from the daily reports - A final project summary report to describe all debris management activities conducted and conformance to contract specifications - Additional information or reports as necessary to adequately document the conduct of debris management operations.
+Documentation The zone, Section number, and street where debris removal operations were conducted and/or completed.
+The total number of personnel engaged in debris management and position or activity Daily and aggregated man-hours Then number of loaders and debris hauling vehicles in operation Hours of use of trucks and equipment The daily and aggregate volumes of debris, by type, removed and processed The number, name and location of each debris management site in operation to include numbers and types of reduction equipment in use Mulching machines in operation The estimated completion date Any inspections conducted by federal, state or local government agencies Any testing performed and/or test results Quality control phases implemented, as applicable Any corrective actions implemented Any damage to private property caused by contractor operations Any reports of damage or claims made by citizens Other information as may be required to fully and completely describe the contractor's daily operations A weekly summary of the information from the daily reports A final project summary report to describe all debris management activities conducted and conformance to contract specifications Additional information or reports as necessary to adequately document the conduct of debris management operations conformance include termination.
+Exceptional quality control of each project promotes efficiency and avoids investigation and other potential losses.